Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Results

-In Table~\ref{tab:summary} we denote the discrete-time approach as Matrix Inversion I, and the continuous-time approach as Matrix Inversion II.
+In Table~\ref{tab:summary} we denote the discrete-time approach as matrix Inversion I, and the continuous-time approach as matrix Inversion II.
 Which of the two algorithms is preferable?
-The discrete-time approach has a favorable scaling in both $\epsilon$ and $\kappa$, but the answer really depends on the cost of the block-encoding.
-If we can block-encode $\sqrt{A/\opnorm{A}}$, then the qubitization trick~\cite[Lemmas 8 and 10]{Low_2019} yields the block-encoding of $\pm\sqrt{I -A/\opnorm{A}}$ in the off-diagonal blocks, which can be used in our discrete-time algorithm.
-This is a natural thing to do when the input is provided in the form $A = \sum_i d_i \Pi_i$ where $d_i > 0$ and $\Pi_i$ are projectors.
-In cases where finding this decomposition is inefficient, one can use the quantum singular value transformation~\cite{gilyenQuantumSingularValue2019} to block-encode functions of $A$.
-It is then important to compare the cost of implementing $\sqrt{A/\opnorm{A}}$ for the discrete-time approach versus $e^{-\frac{\epsilon A}{2\kappa \opnorm{A}}}$ for the continuous-time approach.
+The discrete-time approach has a favorable scaling in both $\epsilon$ and $\kappa$, but the answer really depends on the cost of the block encoding.
+If we can block encode $\sqrt{A/\opnorm{A}}$, then the qubitization trick~\cite[Lemmas 8 and 10]{Low_2019} yields the block encoding of $\sqrt{I -A/\opnorm{A}}$ in an off-diagonal block, which could be used in our discrete-time algorithm.
+Alternatively, one can use the quantum singular value transformation~\cite{gilyenQuantumSingularValue2019} to block-encode approximations to functions of $A$, including $\sqrt{I -A/\opnorm{A}}$ and $e^{-\frac{\epsilon A}{2\kappa \opnorm{A}}}$ (see Appendix~\ref{app:block_encoding_exp} for an explicit construction of the latter).